 Depending on your medical condition, you may be asked to get lab testing or a medical checkup prior to your surgery.

 Nicotine products impair your body’s ability to heal.
 You will be required to stop smoking for 6 weeks prior to surgery and 6 weeks after.
 This includes all vaping devices, as well.
 Nicotine step-down products such as chewing gum and Nicoderm® continue to provide your body with tobacco and must be stopped as well.
 Please ask Dr. Kirby if you will need assistance with quitting.

 Be sure to arrange for a responsible adult to drive you to and from your surgery.
 You will need someone to stay with you for 24 hours following your surgery as well.

 You will receive specific instructions for your surgery day from Dr. Kirby’s office.

 What will my recovery from brow lift surgery be like?

 Following Dr. Kirby’s instructions is key to the success of your surgery.
 It is important that your incisions are not subjected to excessive force, swelling, abrasion, or motion during the time of healing.
-Dr. Kirby will give you specific instructions on how to care for yourself.
+Dr. Kirby will give you specific aftercare instructions.

-A light dressing is applied after the procedure to give gentle compression to the operated areas.
+A light dressing may be applied after the procedure to give gentle compression to the surgical areas.
 Ice packs may also be applied to help reduce bruising and swelling.
 There is usually a moderate amount of swelling and bruising after a brow lift.
-You may experience swelling of the upper eyelids.
+You will also experience swelling of the upper eyelids that may last several weeks.
 You may shower once the dressing is removed, usually within 48 hours after surgery.
 Initial discomfort is controlled with oral pain medication.
-The stitches or staples are usually removed in 10-14 days.
+Sutures that require removal are usually removed between 5 to 14 days.